apache/cassandra-java-driver/manual/statements/built/README.md

         .where(eq("id", 1));
 ```

-Update operation is passed as an argument to the `with` function, and additional
+The first update operation is passed as an argument to the `with` function, and additional
 operations could be chained via `and` calls:

 ```java